 What Do Dreams About Turtles Mean?

 Even though a dream about turtles might seem a bit odd, some people still experience them.
 Especially if you haven’t seen turtles in your real life in quite some time, turtle dreams might seem somewhat unusual.

 However, there is a symbolic meaning behind these dreams.

-- If you see a turtle in your dreams, then it’s a sign that’s symbolic for your life.
+- If you see a turtle in your dreams, then it’s a sign that’s symbolic of your life.
 Perhaps you’re taking things too quickly in your life, especially in your relationships.
 Dreaming about turtles urges you to take things slowly and patiently.

 - If you see a turtle hiding in a shell, it also has a symbolic meaning for you.
-It might mean that there’s something dangerous approaching in your life, and that you should be wary just like the turtle that hides in its shell.
+It might mean that there’s something dangerous approaching in your life and that you should be wary just like the turtle that hides in its shell.

 - If the turtle is coming out of its shell, then it might mean that you’re opening up in your life to ideas, people, and things that you weren’t that sure of before.
 For your current life situation, this is a positive thing because you’re wading outside of your comfort zone.

 - Dreaming about a turtle in the sea means that you want to be free just like the turtle that’s swimming in the sea.
 There might be something or someone limiting you in your current life situation, and it’s a sign that you should eliminate it from your life immediately.
 For more about dreams about the sea, take a look at our article on ocean symbolism.

 Turtles are ancient and unique animals that have been with us for millions of years.
 They’re easygoing animals that have the determination and the ability to survive for long and to protect themselves from predators.

 These virtues mean that turtles are commonly used as symbols for things we do in life.
 The symbolism of turtles can represent determination, longevity, wisdom, patience, and even fertility.